digitalvectorz/ccarps/Magic.md

 * Inconceivable: (base target number = -8)

 ## Spells ##
+The core of arcane magic is the manipulation and conversion of energies.
+When stripped down to its core, many spells share the same aspects.

 There are no set spells or abilities for Wild Magic, as it is unique to each creature.
 However, all three types of magic are comprised of a mixture of the following.

-The core of arcane magic is the manipulation and conversion of energies.
-When stripped down to its core, many spells are just aspects of the following general aspects.

 **Attack**: Use an element of your domain to create a projectile.
 Examples-